sreesh2411/sreesh2411.github.io/README.md

 Project in which we try to predict the expenses due to medical health.
 Understood the importance of Data Analysis and Data Visualization for determining the association between features, How to build intuition by building insights from Data Visualization, How to deal with categorical variables,
-Learnt about different Assumptions to be satisfied before using a Linear Regression Model, Learned different predictive models such as Linear Regression, Random Forest and Gradient Boosting model, Learned how to ensemble different models, Understood the importance of cross validation on the data, Learned the importance of comparing different predictive models.
+Learnt about different Assumptions to be satisfied before using a Linear Regression Model, Learned different predictive models such as Linear Regression, Random Forest and Gradient Boosting model, Learned how to ensemble different models, Understood the importance of cross validation on the data, Learned the importance of comparing different predictive models.<br>
 [Github Link](https://github.com/sreesh2411/ML-Projects/tree/main/Predict%20Medical%20Health%20Expenses)

 <hr>